gadicc/meteor-headers/README.md

 is a reactive `ready()` function which could be used in all the usual places (e.g. with iron-router's waitOn).  `headers.get()` is reactive too.
-You can use this for example with iron-router to ensure that the headers are available before the first route is executed:
+You can use this for example with iron-router to ensure that the headers are available before the first route is executed (no longer required since 0.0.13):

 ```js
   Router.map(function() {